 Upon conversion, the principal portion of the Notes of the applicable series being converted will be settled in cash, and any amount in excess of the principal portion of such Notes will be settled in cash or shares of the Company's Class A common stock or any combination thereof at the Company's option.
-The if-converted value of the 2026 Notes and the 2028 Notes was below the principal value of the respective Notes as of March 31, 2021.
-In addition, during the three months ended March 31, 2021, the conditions allowing holders of the Notes to convert were not met.
-As a result, the Notes are not convertible during the three months ended June 30, 2021.
+The if-converted value of the 2026 Notes and the 2028 Notes was below the principal value of the respective Notes as of June 30, 2022.
+In addition, during the three and six months ended June 30, 2022 and 2021 the conditions allowing holders of the Notes to convert were not met.
+As a result, the Notes were not convertible during the three and six months ended June 30, 2022 and 2021.